 Who should use this specification

-This specification is to be used in the development of software for the lodgment of electronic versions of the Real Property Transfers Report for the 2016-17 financial years onwards.
+This specification is to be used in the development of software for the lodgment of electronic versions of the Real Property Transfers Report for the 2016-17 financial years onwards in a fixed width text file format.

 State and Territory land title and revenue offices are required to report to the Australian Taxation Office (ATO), information about transfers of real property.